 ITEM 1.CASES WHERE MR. OLIVERIO L. LAPERAL JR., MR. DESIDERIO L. LAPERAL AND ATTY.
-JESUS VICENTE B. CAPELLAN ARE NAMED PARTIES-LITIGANTS.
+JESUS VICENTE B. CAPELLAN ARE NAMED PARTY-LITIGANTS.

-Spouses Emilio & Cresencia Valdez, et al. vs. Spouses Oliverio G. Case Title Laperal and Emma L. Laperal, et al. Docketed as Civil Case No. 5236-R Regional Trial Court, Branch 61 Data Etlad Baguio City Date Filed May 10, 2002 Nature of the Action The case was filed by the Valdez' against the Laperals, et al. for annulment of documents and recovery of possession with damages.
+Case Title Spouses Emilio & Cresencia Valdez, et al. vs. Spouses Oliverio G. Laperal and Emma L. Laperal, et al. Docketed as Civil Case No. 5236-R Regional Trial Court, Branch 61 Baguio City Date Filed May 10, 2002 Nature of the Action The case was filed by the Valdez' against the Laperals, et al. for annulment of documents and recovery of possession with damages.
 Status Said case was dismissed against Spouses Oliverio G. Laperal and Emma L. Laperal and Philippine Cyber College Corp., in a resolution dated April 8, 2011.
-But the plaintiffs appealed to the Court of Appeals which reversed the order of dismissal by the RTC and directed that th case be tried on the merits.
-From the adverse order, defendants filed a petition for review on certiorari before the Supreme Court.
-Said Court, however, affirmed the findings of the Court of Appeals.
-Hence, the case is pending trial on the merits before the Regional Trial Court.
-By the death of Oliverio G. Laperal, Sr. on August 26, 2018 and Emma L. Laperal onnDecember 1, 2003, they are now substituted by their legitmate children, namely: Victorina L. Laperal, Oliverio L. Laperal, Jr., Rosamaria L. Laperal, Regina Laperal-Concepcion, Desiderio L. Laperal, and Alexandra L. Laperal-Aquino.
-Wintoning T. Tonomia et al. Victorina L. Laperal, et al., vs. Filipinas Golf & Country Club, Inc., et al. Case Title Docketed as Civil Case No. Q-09-221 Regional Trial Court, Branch 93 Quezon City, Metro Manila This a civil case filed by Victorina L. Laperal, Rosamaria L. Laperal, Regina L. Concepcion and Alexandra L. Laperal (the "plaintiffs") against the Company on July 15, 2009, asking the court to order the Company to issue their respective proprietary membership certificates.
-Status On September 7, 2009, Oliverio G. Laperal, Sr. ("Laperal Sr.") filed a motion for leave to admit his complaint-in-intervention with the attached complaint-in-intervention against the plaintiffs.
-He asserted his real and beneficial ownership over the proprietary membership certificates claimed by the plaintiffs and thus, prayed that the court dismiss the case for lack of cause of action.
+But the plaintiffs made an appeal before the Court of Appeals seeking the review of the conclusions reached by the RTC.
+The Court of Appeals reversed the order of dismissal by the RTC and directed that the case be tried on the merits.
+From the adverse order, defendants filed an appeal before the Supreme Court.
+Said court, however, affirmed the findings of the Court of Appeals.
+Hence, the case is now pending trial on the merits before the Regional Trial Court.
+Case Title Victorina L. Laperal, et al., vs. Filipinas Golf & Country Club, Inc., et al. Docketed as Civil Case No. Q-09-221 Regional Trial Court, Branch 93 Quezon City, Metro Manila This a civil case filed by Victorina L. Laperal, Rosamaria L. Laperal, Regina L. Concepcion and Alexandra L. Laperal against the Filipinas Golf & Country Club, Inc. on July 15, 2009, asking the RTC to direct the Company to issue their respective proprietary membership certificates.
+Status On September 7, 2009, Oliverio G. Laperal, Sr. filed a motion for leave to admit his complaint-in-intervention with the attached complaint-in-intervention against the plaintiffs.
+He asserted his real and beneficial ownership over the proprietary membership certificates claimed by the plaintiffs and thus, prayed that the court must dismiss the case for lack of cause of action.
 On September 7, 2009, the Company filed its verified answer to the complaint.
 The plaintiffs then filed their reply to the answer on October 08, 2009.
+Meanwhile, availing of the remedies under the Rules of Court, the Company served written interrogatories and requests for admissions on the plaintiffs on September 29, 2009.
+With leave of court, the Company also served on plaintiffs supplemental and clarificatory written interrogatories.
+The plaintiffs then asked for an extension of deadline to reply to the discovery devices.
 On January 11, 2010, the parties filed a joint motion to suspend the proceedings for a period of one hundred twenty (120) days to give them ample opportunity to discuss the possibility of an amicable settlement.